ElectronFlowVJ/DRAGON_WAAAVES/README.md

 known issues:
-- scaling weirdness on Jetson around 300%.
+- GUI scaling weirdness, will probably just make this a user input field
 - Openbox window config on jetson
 - FPS slider behavior is a bit hit or miss
 - touchOSC file still needs some (read: lots of) work